the smallest gallery you ever get lost in ...

 The exceptional variety and originality of our art

-art is from the U.S.; a tiny percentage
+the art was from the U.S.; a tiny percentage

 tribes, such as Lakota, Dakota, Ojibwa (Chippewa, Anishinaabe), Blackfeet, Assiniboine, Three